-Planning Tip #2: Physicians should consult with an experienced asset protection attorney in their state of residence to determine which state exemptions are available and how much they can protect.
+Planning Tip #2: Physicians should consult with an experienced asset protection attorney in their state of residence to determine which state exemptions are available and how much they can protect, so a consult with a Bronx NY Injury Attorney could be really helpful to work on these cases.
 It is also important to understand the pros and cons of each type of exemption.
 For example, while tenants by the entirety co-ownership between the physician and their spouse may make sense in the short term, in the long run it can become completely useless if the couple divorces or if the non-physician spouse dies first.
 As with liability insurance, exemption planning is best used as one layer of an overall asset protection strategy.

 Tip #3 – Business Entities Protect Business and Personal Assets From Lawsuits